mrolims/pynamicalsys/README.md

 -   Basin metric for **quantifying** the structure of **basins of attraction**.
 -   **Plot styling** for consistent and customizable visualizations.

-PyCandy is built on top of NumPy and Numba, ensuring high performance and efficiency.
-Thanks to Numba accelerated computation, PyCandy offers speedups up to **130x** compared to the original Python implementation of the algorithms.
+pynamicalsys is built on top of NumPy and Numba, ensuring high performance and efficiency.
+Thanks to Numba accelerated computation, pynamicalsys offers speedups up to **130x** compared to the original Python implementation of the algorithms.
 This makes it suitable for large-scale simulations and analyses.

 ## Installation